nekrutnikolai/mysite/content/cv.md

 **Data Analysis**

-* With Jupyter and/or Observable
+* With Google Colab (Jupyter Notebooks) and/or Observable

 **Website Design**